Complete Energy Broker Guide

 - Customer Service

-Why Energy Brokers Work for You
+Why Energy Brokers Work For You

 Energy brokers work for you, not the supplier.
 They get commissions based on your consumption, so they are motivated to find you the best rates, as opposed to consultants who charge you directly.